JJAlvarez2000/JJAlvarez2000/README.md

 Full Stack Developer | Systems Engineering Student
 --------------------

-Hi! 👋🏼 My name is Julio.
 21 y.o.
 From Jujuy, Argentina.
 Passionate about challenges, problem solving and constant learning.
 I'm currently a junior full stack developer and systems engineering student looking for his first opportunity as a developer.
 My goal is to grow professionally in the industry and create scalable and modular high value software that's reliable for the end user.
 I constantly dream for a better world and I always seek to leave my mark on what I do.
 If you are looking for an enthusiastic person with commitment, desire to grow and a high performance, don't hesitate to contact me.

 Nice to meet you!